Maintaining Weight Loss After Stopping GLP-1 Medications: Evidence-Based Guide

 Mindful Eating Practices

-While GLP-1s reduce appetite pharmacologically, developing mindful eating skills during treatment creates lasting behavioral change.
+While GLP-1 medications reduce appetite pharmacologically, developing mindful eating skills during treatment creates lasting behavioral change.
 Key practices include eating without distractions, recognizing hunger and fullness cues, and distinguishing between physical and emotional hunger.
+Mindful eating is not a diet or set of rules but rather a way of paying attention to the experience of eating.
+It involves engaging all senses, eating slowly, and noticing the flavors, textures, and satisfaction each bite provides.

 Meal Timing and Structure